Trazodone Tablets 100mg 100ct

 Your satisfaction is our first priority.
 If you aren't 100% satisfied with your purchase, you may return the items you ordered at any time up to 30 days from the date of purchase.

-The cost of shipping returns back to ThrivingPets is the client's responsibility.
+The cost of return shipping is the purchaser's responsibility.

 We cannot accept returns or exchanges on prescription products by law.
 ThrivingPets will be happy to replace any medication you received that is incorrect or damaged.
 We may provide a refund or credit toward a future order on a case-by-case basis.